ValentinBrclz/wikimedia-stream/README.md

-# mw-stream
+# wikimedia-stream
-MediaWiki stream using IRC and node
+Stream of any Wikimedia's project via IRC and Node.js